Anupama22here/Multi-Script-OCR-AI/README.md

 - Backend: Add `debug=True` in uvicorn.run()
 - Frontend: Use browser developer tools for debugging

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- **ocr_tamil**: For Tamil OCR capabilities
-- **Aksharamukha**: For script transliteration
-- **TensorFlow/Keras**: For machine learning framework
-- **React.js**: For the frontend framework
-- **FastAPI**: For the backend framework

-## Support

-For support and questions:
-- Create an issue on GitHub
-- Contact: support@tamilocr.com
-- Documentation: [Link to docs]

 ---

-Built with ❤️ for Tamil language processing and preservation.